lukascamargo/best-route-service/README.md

 ### Atualizar Arquivos de Rotas:

 (POST) /updateRoutes
-body:
-from: string
-to: string
-price: string

-Exemplo:
-from: 'GRU'
-to: 'CGH'
-price: '5'
+body: {from: string, to: string, price: string}

+Exemplo: {from: 'GRU', to: 'CGH', price: '5'}